 I work on a wide range of projects from my rural studio in Norfolk, reinterpreting and responding to narratives, sites, collections and archival materials.
 I am interested in historical themes, challenging historical and contemporary viewpoints and exploring women's struggles throughout history and today.
 Some of my themes relate to identity, inequality, power, patriarchy, oppression and othering.

-I collaborate with museum and heritage organisations on a variety of projects including artist residencies; commissions for film, illustration and design; and community projects.
-I have worked with National Trust, Wellcome Collection, Wells Maltings Trust, Ipswich Museums, University College of London, Norwich University of the Arts and North Lincolnshire Museum.
+I collaborate with museum and heritage organisations on creating engaging experiences, through art exhibitions, artist residencies, community projects and commissions for film, illustration and design.
+My clients include National Trust, Wellcome Collection, Wells Maltings Trust, Ipswich Museums, University College of London, Norwich University of the Arts and North Lincolnshire Museum.
 Currently, I am interested in transforming the audience's experience and exploring new art forms including immersive art, interactive art, installation art and performance art and am excited to apply these skills to future projects.